backstep13/Homework/VitaliyChiruk/README.md

 -------------

-The documentation available as of the date of this release is included in help, if you enter 'rss-reader -h' or 'rss-reader --help' in command line.
+The documentation available as of the date of this release is included in 1) help, if you enter 'rss-reader -h' or 'rss-reader --help' in command line; 2) README.md.

         RSS-Reader [-h] [--version] [--json] [--verbose] [--limit LIMIT] source